• Skip to primary navigation

 Cuisine: Italian

-Keyword: Anchovy Sauce, Vinaigrette
+Keyword: Anchovy Sauce, Creamy anchovy salad dressing, Vinaigrette

 Equipment

-• Highspeed blender or food processor
+• 1 Highspeed blender or food processor

 Ingredients

-• 1 tablespoon 30 grams anchovy paste
+• 1 tablespoon (30 grams) anchovy paste

-• 6 oz ¾ cup blended olive oil
+• 6 oz ¾ cup blended olive oil *See notes

 • ¼ teaspoon kosher salt